Functionality from Structure

 The seventh workshop on Mathematically Structured Functional Programming is devoted to the derivation of functionality from structure.
 It is a celebration of the direct impact of Theoretical Computer Science on programs as we write them today.
 Modern programming languages, and in particular functional languages, support the direct expression of mathematical structures, equipping programmers with tools of remarkable power and abstraction.
 Where would Haskell be without monads?
 Functional reactive programming without arrows?
 Call-by-push-value without adjunctions?
 The list goes on.
 This workshop is a forum for researchers who seek to reflect mathematical phenomena in data and control.

 Submissions are welcomed on, but by no means restricted to, topics such as:

-Papers must report previously unpublished work and not be submitted concurrently to another conference with refereed proceedings.
-Accepted papers must be presented at the workshop by one of the authors.
+Full papers (not two page talk abstracts) must report previously unpublished work and not be submitted concurrently to another conference with refereed proceedings.
+Accepted papers and talks must be presented at the workshop by at least one of the authors.